dthusian/hxx_compiler/doc/ir3.md

 - `ptr_store <T: type> <ptr: ptr> <data: T>` - Store a value of `<type>` to `<ptr>`.
 - `ptr_sadd <T: type is data> <ptr: ptr> <off: T> -> <res: ptr>` - Add a signed offset to a `<ptr>`.
 - `ptr_uadd <T: type is data> <ptr: ptr> <off: T> -> <res: ptr>` - Add an unsigned offset to a `<ptr>`.

+## Semantics

+While the semantics of above operations should be clear for the most part, exact semantics are discussed below.

+### `add`, `sub`

+Uses two's complement arithmetic, so there are no seperate signed and unsigned versions.

+### `srl`, `sra`

+`srl` is a logical shift, so it shifts in zeros. `sra` is an arithmetic shift, it shifts in copies of the sign bit.

+### `ptr_uadd`, `ptr_sadd`

+We assume that the native pointer representation is also an integer in two's complement representation.
+If the offset is smaller in bit-width than the pointer, then it is sign (for `ptr_sadd`) or zero (for `ptr_uadd`) extended before adding.
+If the offset is larger in bit-width than the pointer, then it is truncated before adding.